SEN Information report

 · Additional visits to new school for SEND or vulnerable pupils.

-· Transition meetings held between the SEN teacher, current class teacher and staff at new school.
+· Transition meetings held between the SENCo, current class teacher and staff at new school.

 How are the school’s resources allocated and matched to children’s special educational needs?